ibm-cloud-docs/cloud-databases/reference-monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `count` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 26: The rate of joins that perform table scans because they do not use indexes metric metadata" caption-side="top"}
+{: caption="The rate of joins that perform table scans because they do not use indexes metric metadata" caption-side="top"}

 #### MySQL The rate of joins that used a range search on a reference table
 {: #ibm_databases_for_mysql_select_full_range_join_rate}